Zig-Zak/Zig-Zak.github.io/_projects/2025-RoboVoxel-CU.md

    - It outputs a latent vector that is fed into the frozen decoder, producing the predicted parameter image.
    - The model is trained with reconstruction losses on these parameter images.

-To use the prediction for simulation, we optionally cluster or discretize the output values to obtain a set of material / actuator types, then run the simula
+To use the prediction for simulation, we optionally cluster or discretize the output values to obtain a set of material / actuator types, then run the simulation.